Powerlearnproject/se-day1-assignment-Winney360/README.md

            Importance
-  Accuracy:well crafted prompt can lead to more accurate and relevant responsies Efficiency:users save time and efforts by usingeffective prompts Accessibility:understanding prompt engineering can make AI tools more accessible to non experts
+  Accuracy:well crafted prompt can lead to more accurate and relevant responsies Efficiency:users save time and efforts by usingeffective prompts Accessibility:understanding prompt engineering can make AI tools more accessible to non experts.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
    Vague Prompt "Tell me about domestic animals"